adlsdztony/Tic-Tac-Toe-JavaGUI/README.md

 # Tic-Tac-Toe
-A Tic-Tac-Toe game client and server written in Java with GUI.
+An online Tic-Tac-Toe game with client and server written in Java with GUI.

 # How to play
 ## 1. Start the server